csugrue/ofSite/_documentation/graphics/ofPixels_.markdown

 ##Description

-ofPixels is an object for working with blocks of pixels, those pixels can be copied from an image that you've loaded, something that you've drawn using ofGraphics, or a ofVideoGrabber instance.
+ofPixels is an object for working with blocks of pixels.
+Those pixels can be copied from an image that you've loaded, something that you've drawn using ofGraphics, or an ofVideoGrabber instance.

 You can create an image from pixels, using on ofPixels object like so:
 ~~~~{.cpp}
 ofPixels p;
 ofLoadImage(p, "pathToImage.jpg");